kevinpt/vhdl-extras/doc/rst/modules/lcar_ops.rst

 This package provides a component that implements the `Wolfram Linear Cellular Automata Register (LCAR) <https://en.wikipedia.org/wiki/Elementary_cellular_automaton>`_ as described in "Statistical Mechanics of Cellular Automata", Wolfram 1983.
-The LCAR implemented in :vhdl:entity:`~lcar_ops.wolfram_lcar` uses rules 90 and 150 for each cell as defined by an input ``Rule_map`` where a '0' indicates rule 90 and '1' indicates rule 150 for the corresponding cell in the State register.
+The LCAR implemented in :vhdl:entity:`~extras.lcar_ops.wolfram_lcar` uses rules 90 and 150 for each cell as defined by an input ``Rule_map`` where a '0' indicates rule 90 and '1' indicates rule 150 for the corresponding cell in the State register.